-When there are significant collaborations, letters of support are helpful.
-This is particularly important when access to patient samples, animal models, or specialized equipment outside of the Applicant's laboratory or department is necessary for the proposed research.
+• When there are significant collaborations, letters of support are helpful.
+This is particularly important when access to patient samples, animal models, or specialized equipment outside of the Sponsor's laboratory or department is necessary for the proposed research.
 If a company asset is required and is not commercially available from scientific supply companies, such as proprietary drugs, a letter from the company supplying this asset should accompany the application.
-The letters must be signed by an appropriate authority and be on institutional/company letterhead.
+The letters must be signed and be on institutional/company letterhead.